NabunyaLilian/StoreManager/README.md

 - Store owner can see sales and can ﬁlter by attendants.
 - Store owner can add, modify and delete products.

+## Frontend
+- You can access frontend from here https://nabunyalilian.github.io/StoreManager/UI/login.html

 ## Getting Started